-As former director of the largest nationally-recognized government innovation program in the country, author, speaker, trainer, and rebel with a huge cause, Brian is notorious for helping government agencies embrace innovation to improve the lives of employees and the citizens they serve.
+As former director of the largest nationally-recognized government innovation program in the country, author, international speaker, trainer, and rebel with a huge cause, Brian is notorious for helping government agencies embrace innovation to improve the lives of employees and the citizens they serve.

 “Continued investment in your people is key to innovation.
 Unleashing your employees and encouraging them to challenge the status quo and identify new, innovative ideas to make their jobs – and the lives of the citizens they serve – better is powerful.
 Never underestimate the impact of their ideas – because collectively, these ideas will have great impact and truly transform how your government does business.”

 – Brian Elms